Never Forget Never Again Holocaust Quote

 This was a powerful and affecting Holocaust history due to the employ of several primary sources from diaries from both sides of the death military camp fence, to Judenrat meeting minutes to songs presented in the original Yiddish and English translation.
 The scope of the book is from pre-WW II anti-semitism to the concentration camp system to desperate uprisings.

-January 22, 2014 rated information technology it was astonishing
+January 22, 2014 Jill B rated information technology it was astonishing

 This was an excellent book near the history of persecution of the Jews, and later the Holocaust.